Meet the animals

 Chickens: We have lots of different types of chickens at the farm including; Warrens, Cream Legbars, Marrans, Seabrights and Pekin Bantams.
 Most of the chickens free range around the farm, in the warmer months it can be fun trying to find where they have laid all the eggs.

 Turkeys: At the farm we have a Crollwitzer (pied) Turkeys.
 This particular breed of turkey is a stunning exhibition bird and very popular on the show bench.
 This small, light turkey has never been purposefully selected for either growth rate or muscling but can be useful on smallholdings as an egg producer and for pest control as, like other varieties of turkey, they are keen insect foragers.

-Ducks: We have 2 Silver Apple Yards crosses on the farm.
+Ducks: We have 1 Silver Apple Yards cross on the farm.
 This ducks carry a crested gene, so if we were to breed from her there is a good chance we would get crested ducklings.
 (These ducks look like they have a pompom on top of their heads).
 We will be hatch duckling next year.

 Geese: Herby (our gander) is a Pomeranian, and Primrose is an Emden goose.
 Both were donated to us.
 Herby has strange wings which stick out; this is something he was born with and doesn’t affect him in anyway.
 You can often find him guarding Primrose while she sits on her eggs – they are inseparable.
 Herby likes to think he is the boss of the farm!
 We are also in the process of creating a breeding flock of Sebastopol geese, which have beautiful curly white feathers.